Game #17 at Missouri State • Friday, Jan. 11, 2013 • 7:05 pm

 15-1 2002-03 29-5

 Creighton has played just one game decided by 10 points or less all season, a 79-72 win at Illinois State.

 Eleven of Creighton’s last 13 games at Missouri State have been decided by seven points or less, including three games by one point.

 Creighton has won nine straight games heading into Friday.
-This is the sixth different win streak of six or longer in the three years with Greg McDermott as coach.
+This is the sixth different win streak of six or longer in the three years with Greg McDermott

 Longest Win Streaks Under Greg McDermott

 11 Dec.
 31, 2011 - Feb.
 1, 2012 at Northern Iowa

 9 Dec.
 1, 2012 - Present ? ? ?

 8 Feb.
 14 - March 16, 2012 vs. North Carolina

 7 Nov.
 11, 2011 - Dec.
 4, 2011 at Saint Joseph’s